evil-mad/robopaint/README.md

 ***Know how to fix a problem?
 Or want to add a new feature??*** Submit a pull request!
-Just fork the repo using the button on the [WaterColorBot github homepage](https://github.com/techninja/watercolorbot), and this will give you your own version of cncserver.
+Just fork the repo using the button on the [WaterColorBot github homepage](https://github.com/techninja/watercolorbot), and this will give you your own version of WaterColorBot.
 Make your change in a few commits to your branch, then click the pull request button at the top!
 Talk about what changes you made and submit.
 A maintainer of the project will check your work, possibly ask you to fix a few more things, and then if all is well,